surfergrl/sgs-gift-guide/README.md

 Standard products - many of the items on the SGS store are one-off pieces due to the unique nature of seaglass.
 I have therefore chosen to only present established pieces from the main collections in the results.

-I added ten products to the JavaScript array to show the tool working.
+I added a limited number of products to the JavaScript array to show the tool working.
 More products would give better results, however keeping the guide updated by directly using the products in the WooCommerce database would be a far more efficient and useful way to do this.
 This is beyond the scope of this project.

 ---